Coderisa/google-cloud-associate-cloud-engineer-prep/README.md

 Here are some additional details about the different Database Options in Google Cloud:

 - **Cloud SQL** is a good choice for running relational databases.
-It is a managed service, so you do not have to worry about managing the underlying infrastructure.
+It is a fully  managed service, so you do not have to worry about managing the underlying infrastructure.
+- Hight availability across zones
 - **Cloud Spanner** is a good choice for running mission-critical applications that require strong consistency and high availability.
 It is a globally consistent database, so your data will be available from anywhere in the world.
 - **Cloud Datastore** is a good choice for running web applications and mobile backends that require high performance and scalability.
 It is a NoSQL database, so it is well-suited for storing large amounts of unstructured data.
+- For Mobile,web and IOT apps
+- Multi-region replication
+- ACID transaction
+- Fast,fully managed ,serverless
 - **Cloud Bigtable** is a good choice for running big data applications, such as analytics and machine learning.
-It is a wide column store database, so it is well-suited for storing large amounts of semi-structured data.
+It is a wide column store database, so it is well-suited for storing large amounts of semi-structured data.Cluster resizing without downtime.
+- High throughput with low latency
+- Fully managed,scalable,NoSQL database
 - **Cloud Firestore** is a good choice for running mobile applications that require real-time data synchronization.
 It is a document database, so it is well-suited for storing data as JSON documents.
+- NoSQL,realtime database
+- Optimized for offline use
+- Cluster resizing without downtime
 - **Cloud Memorystore** is a good choice for running high-performance applications that require low latency.
+- Highly available in memory service for Redis and Memcached
+- Fully Managed

 ### Networking Services